 Signing of Order

-Every order passed under Companies (Adjudication of Penalties) Rules, 2014 shall be dated and signed by the Regional Director.
+Every order passed under this rule shall be dated and signed by the Regional Director.

 A certified copy of every order passed by the Regional Director shall be communicated to the adjudicating officer and to the appellant forthwith and to the Central Government.